Each year nearly 800,000 people experience a new or recurrent stroke.

 These signals are not as common, but are indicative of certain types of strokes:

-- Quick, inquisitive behavior—typical of a stroke that occurs in the right side of the brain
+- Quick, inquisitive behavior, sudden agitation, or confusion can result from a stroke that occurs in the right side of the brain

 While not a complete list of symptoms, these guidelines provide a helpful base of knowledge that could make a difference to you or someone you love.